midasvo/midasvo.github.io/_posts/2015-11-23-csv-to-ssis-with-powershell.markdown

 title:  "AUTOCSV2SSIS"
 date:   2015-11-25 12:39:50
 categories: jekyll tutorial portfolio
 description: "How you use Powershell to automate importing CSV files into SSIS.
-A quick description and a look into the code"
+And a quick look into the code"

 images: